lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 The key component of ValMart's architecture is the concept of weight boost providers.
 Weight boost providers are responsible for determining the weight multiplier of each Node Operator based on various factors.
 These weights are then used to calculate the overall stake allocation weight of the Node Operator within the protocol.

+##### Weight Calculation Mechanism

-Weight boosts are applied by simple multiplication of the Node Operator's base weight (defined by Node Operator's type) with the weight multiplier provided by each active weight boost provider.
-The final weight of the Node Operator is the product of its base weight and all applicable weight multipliers.
+The total weight of a Node Operator is calculated as the product of its base weight and all applicable weight multipliers:

+$$
+TotalWeight = BaseWeight_{Type} \times \prod_{i \in active} ProviderMultiplier_{i}
+$$

+MetaRegistry triggers a recalculation of this total weight under two scenarios:

+- Provider-driven changes: A provider notifies MetaRegistry of a change (e.g., a change in bonding ratio or LDO lock status).
+- Base-weight changes: A change to the Node Operator's base weight (e.g., a change in Node Operator type).

+In either case, MetaRegistry fetches the most recent multipliers from all active providers to ensure an accurate total weight.

+##### Adding and Disabling Weight Boost Providers

 Weight boost providers are added to `MetaRegistry` via `DEFAULT_ADMIN_ROLE` by the DAO.
 Due to limited plans on changes in the set of weight boost providers, there is no method to remove them once added.
 However, the DAO can disable a provider via `setWeightBoostProviderEnabled(uint256 providerId, bool enabled)` and the data from this provider will no longer be used in weight calculations.